yifen9/unitn-oj/docs/runtime_boundaries_and_lifecycle.md

-# UNITN OJ — Backend/Frontend Boundaries & End-to-End Lifecycle
+# Backend/Frontend Boundaries & End-to-End Lifecycle

 This document clarifies responsibilities between the **frontend (edge platform)** and the **backend (consumer on VPS)**, and describes the end-to-end flows: